Intervention/docs/validation/v4/rules/ulid.md

-# ULID Rule
+---
+title: "ULID Rule"
-## Validate a Universally Unique Lexicographically Sortable Identifier
+subtitle: "Validate a Universally Unique Lexicographically Sortable Identifier"
-Learn how to validate the Universally Unique Lexicographically Sortable Identifier (ULID) format with the additional validation rules of Intervention Validation for your Laravel application.
+lead: "Learn how to validate the Universally Unique Lexicographically Sortable Identifier (ULID) format with the additional validation rules of Intervention Validation for your Laravel application."
+---

 > public Intervention\Validation\Rules\Ulid::__construct()